Instant Pot spaghetti squash makes a great keto pasta option. And cooking spaghetti squash in a pressure cooker is super easy.

 - Close the lid with valve in “steam” position.

-- Press “Manual” button and adjust time to “10”
+- Press “Manual” button and adjust time to “10” at high pressure.

 - Open lid and remove the cooked spaghetti squash.